dev-sharma3624/dev-sharma3624/README.md

 ### 🧑‍💻 About Me

-- 🎓 BCA student at Vivekananda Institute of Professional Studies (2023–2026)
+- 🎓 Student at Vivekananda Institute of Professional Studies (2023–2026)
 - 🛠 Focused on building efficient Android applications with modern architecture
 - 🔁 Continuous learner with a passion for problem-solving
 - 🏆 Runner-up at Don Bosco Institute of Technology Hackathon